 - Click Next.
 The Supervised Classification panel appears.

-- You can define training data from an existing vector file, but for this exercise, you will use ENVI's Polygon Annotation tool to interactively create your own polygons of training data.
+- You can define training data from an existing ROI file, but for this exercise you will interactively create your own ROIs.

 Interactively Defining Training Data

-When you selected Use Training Data, the Polygon Annotation button was enabled and a new layer named Training Data was added to the Layer Manager.
-You will define two classes with at least one region per class.
+You will define two classes, with at least one region per class.
 This is the minimum number of classes required to perform supervised classification.

-- In the Supervised Classification panel, click the Properties tab and change the Class Name from Class 1 to Undeveloped.
+- In the Supervised Classification panel, click the Properties tab and change the Class Name field from Class #1 to Undeveloped.
 Leave the Class Color as red.

 Locate different areas in the image that are undeveloped.
 They should not contain buildings or grass, and they should not be roads.
 Draw polygons inside three of these areas.
-To draw a polygon, click in an undeveloped area and hold down the mouse button while drawing.
-As you approach your starting point, double-click to accept the polygon.
-The polygon annotation is added to the Layer Manager under the training data layer tree.
+To draw a polygon, click in an undeveloped area and hold down the mouse button while drawing, or click the mouse at various points to mark vertices.
+When you return the to the starting point of the polygon, double-click to accept it.
+The ROI is added to Undeveloped layer in the Layer Manager under the Regions of Interest tree.

 - Click the Add Class button to create a second class.